- What other names is Mountain Laurel known by?

 Insufficient Evidence to Rate Effectiveness for...

-pain, cold sweats, nausea, vomiting, diarrhea, numbness, dizziness, headache, fever, loss of vision, muscle weakness, serious heart and lung problems, death, and other severe side effects.
+Mountain laurel is UNSAFE for people to take by mouth.
+It can cause many side effects such as pain, cold sweats, nausea, vomiting, diarrhea, numbness, dizziness, headache, fever, loss of vision, muscle weakness, serious heart and lung problems, death, and other severe side effects.

 There isn't enough information to know if mountain laurel is safe when applied directly to the skin.